Rugged Android is Not Sexy, but…

 - Battery Cycle – Most modern cell phones are rated between 400-600 charge cycles before the battery begins to have diminishing performance.
 At most retailers we work with, we have observed battery degradation within a year.
 We prefer devices with replaceable batteries.
-Additionally, for Android devices, you can typically get heavier duty batteries that will run a longer shift.
+Additionally, for Android devices, you can typically get heavy-duty batteries that will run longer shifts.

 - Inconsistent OS upgrade changes/support – Apple has been known to deprecate certain functionality between OS upgrades with limited input from enterprise users.
-We had one example where they shut down a set of APIs we were using because in the consumer world developers could use them for malicious purposes.
-More recently, with iOS 13, there are a number of major changes that are going to break lots of iOS functionality that our clients are using on their enterprise apps.
+We had one example where they shut down a set of APIs we were using because, in the consumer world, developers could use them for malicious purposes.
+More recently, with iOS 13, several major changes broke lots of iOS functionality that our clients are using on their enterprise apps.

 - OS Upgrade for hardware – Apple has been known to drop OS upgrade support for older models of phones.
-This left some retailers in a spot where they could no longer get support for their MDM (e.g., Airwatch).
+This random updating of software left some retailers in a spot where they could no longer get support for their MDM (e.g., Airwatch).
 Additionally, the OS upgrade process for Apple devices was a bit less controllable than for Android devices.
 We prefer to have tight control of when OS upgrades are deployed and installed on devices to allow for proper regression testing of LOB applications.
-I love Zebra’s Lifeguard Program where they provide monthly patches and will provide security patches for up to 5 years of a device’s release.
-Honeywell has a similar type of process with their Mobility Edge Program.
+I love Zebra’s Lifeguard Program, where they provide monthly patches and will provide security patches for up to 5 years of a device’s release.
+Other OEMs like Honeywell and Datalogic have also rolled out similar processes for their rugged devices.

 - Device Theft – I visited a large retail chain 12-months post iOS device roll-out and was asking an associate about the iOS devices: The response was that they had had a pretty large amount of them stolen or that had walked off.
 I have observed device theft of rugged devices go up, but we have been able to put better software security controls in place on Android devices than on iOS.

-- Device Repair Support – Zebra and Honeywell do a pretty good job with their repair process for devices.
-Apple repair and support has gotten better, but I perceive it is designed around consumer repairs (e.g. not focused on the typical enterprise depot experience).
-If may become problematic if you want OEM parts and repairs for an iOS phone 2-3 years after release.
+- Device Repair Support – Rugged OEMs like Zebra, Datalogic, and Honeywell do a pretty good job with their repair process for devices.
+Apple repair has gotten better, but I perceive it’s designed around consumer repairs (e.g., not focused on the typical enterprise depot experience).
+It may become problematic if you want OEM parts and repairs for an iOS phone 2-3 years after release.

-- Enterprise APIs and tooling – Zebra, Honeywell, Samsung, and Google all provide tooling for managing devices in the enterprise.
+- Enterprise APIs and tooling – Honeywell, Zebra, Datalogic, and Samsung all provide tooling for managing devices in the enterprise.
 Our Enterprise Launcher single sign-on solution allows our clients to customize the login experience on Android devices.
 We are not able to build this type of functionality into kiosk iOS devices.

 - Employee Familiarity with OS – I had one CIO indicate he felt iOS was the best decision since “everyone uses it.”
-I did a walk of their primary Distribution Center and only found 2 employees who had an iPhone (out of the 90 I talked with).
-The rest of the people in the DC used Android devices.
-It is worth reviewing the device demographics of your Store employees to analyze what they are actually familiar with.
+I did a walk of their primary Distribution Center and only found two employees who had an iPhone (out of the 90 I talked with).
+The rest of the people in DC used Android devices.
+It is worth reviewing the device demographics of your Store employees to analyze with which platform they are most familiar with.

 - Replacing devices less than 24mo – If you are fine replacing hardware every 24 months, it reduces the number of concerns identified in the above section.
-If you are looking at minimizing costs, Samsung and Nokia devices are what we typically see clients go with.
+If you are looking at minimizing costs, Samsung and Nokia devices are what we typically see clients use.